Ni-Ar/colabfold_crg/README.md

 ```
 ## Linux Requirment

-1. For CRG users you need to ask IT access to the GPU cluster.
+1. For CRG users you need to [open a ticket to IT](https://request.crg.es/) to request access to the GPU cluster.

 To check if you can access the CRG gpu queue try the following from the ant-login node:
 ```sh